tpaidi/ser531-disease-risk-analysis/README.md

 ### Datastore
 Contains binaries for Apache Fuseki server, managing the triple store and SPARQL queries.

+The datastore is hosted on AWS's EC2 server which can be found here- 18.181.206.248:3030/#/ This website faces some downtime occasionally so obtion to visit it locally is described below-

 #### Running Datastore
 ```bash
 cd datastore